BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-3d-modding.md

 #### [LaughingLeader's Blender Helpers](https://github.com/LaughingLeader/laughingleader_blender_helpers)

+> As of 10/24/2025, this plugin no longer seems to be necessary, as its features are included in the DOS2/BG3 Collada Exporter plugin.
+If you are using an old version of the Collada Exporter plugin for some reason, this plugin may still be necessary to display the export settings.
+{.is-warning}

-> - Necessary plugin for settings involved with export (i.e. Export Order of meshes, LOD Level/Distance, and some options for mesh type)
+> - Adds settings involved with export (i.e. Export Order of meshes, LOD Level/Distance, and some options for mesh type)
 > - Github page says for Blender 2.79 but it can be used with current versions {.is-info}